Shri Manik Prabhu Devasthanam: History

 Manik Prabhu selected Manik Nagar as the significant and ideal place to lay the foundation of spiritual centre.
 Manik Nagar is located on high slope grounds.
 Manik Prabhu temple lies on the outskirts of Humnabad, a kilometer away from this taluka.
 The temple is located on the confluence of two rivulets Viraja and Guru Ganga.

 People believe that Manik Prabhu, the renowned saint, was fourth incarnation of Lord Dattatreya.
 There was Political and religious chaos between two communities, Hindu and Muslim, and were the riotous times.
 Manik Prabhu had an envisioned these two streams (communities) come together and lead a peaceful life.
 Due to this prognostic vision, even today both Hindus and Muslims visit Manik Nagar every year to pay homage to the Great Founder of Universal Truth, the Sakalmata.
 Muslim community considers Shri Prabhu to be an Avatar of Mehaboob Subhani, a Muslim Saint.

 Originally, a small hut was constructed to establish the GADI, or the Spiritual Seat, which in time to come was to be associated with the living spirit of Shri Manik Prabhu Maharaj.
-Sitting on the Gadi, he would give Darshan to audience and His very Darshan would give peace and contentment to all who visited Maniknagar.
+Sitting on the Gadi, he would give Darshan to audience and his Darshan would give peace and contentment to all who visited Maniknagar.

-In the Durbar, the people gathered would bask in the aura and the benevolent grace of Shri Prabhu.
+In the Durbar, the people gathered, would bask in the aura and the benevolent grace of Shri Prabhu.
 The entire atmosphere would be surcharged with spiritual splendour.
 Shri Prabhu would cast his compassionate glance on all, making everybody participate in the bliss, which he was experiencing.